Getting alcohol or drug addiction treatment help, that meets your needs near Maindy can be challenging...but help *is* available.

 Abbeycare's UK clinics have been helping those in Maindy and surrounding Cardiff area.

 Since 2005, we've been helping thousands to overcome addiction, comfortably, and safely.

 All these years we've stuck to the basics that work - structured detox, therapy, and aftercare solutions that help get folks back on track.

 Even if you need transport arranged to get here, we can probably help with that too.

-Our admissions team are ready to help.
+Our admissions team are ready to listen to your needs.

-Detox is possible, safely and comfortably, with the help of our medical team.
+Detox is available, with comfort and safety, with the help of our medical team.

 We'll help get things moving.
 Ring us direct, on 01603 513 091.